eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 Suppose that X is the leader and Y is the challenger.
 Since $$P(Z>X)<0.5$$ for all $$Z \neq X$$, we must have that $$P(X>Y) > P(Z>X)$$ for all $$Z \neq X$$, meaning X has strictly more votes than any other candidate.
 QED

+**Definition:** A node (X,Y) has an edge to a node (X',Y') if after every voter applies the leader rule at node (X,Y), X' has the most votes and Y' has the second most votes.
+We then declare them the new leader and challenger.
+An equilibrium is a node that has an edge to itself.

+Intuitively, this could be thought of as either 1. the election results based on every voter applying the leader rule based on the perception of (X,Y), or 2. the new perception of the leader and challenger after every voter applies the leader rule based on the perception of (X,Y), in a poll or in the media.
+For example, if all voters think X is the leader and Y is the challenger, then we suppose that voters apply the leader rule based on that perception to determine their expected strategy on election day.
+If another poll was taken, then X' would rise to the top of the polls, and Y' would be the second most popular candidate in the polls, leading to a new perception of (X',Y') as the leader and challenger.

 **Theorem 2:** (X,Y) is an equilibrium if and only if X is a unique Condorcet winner and Y is the candidate with the best pairwise matchup against X.

 **Proof:** By the lemma, if X is a unique Condorcet winner, then X will remain the leader after every voter applies the leader rule.
 Therefore, we know that (X,Y) has an edge to (X,Y') for some Y' such that the votes $$P(Y'>X) > P(Z>X)$$ for all $$Z \notin\{X,Y'\}$$.
 That is, Y' must have the best pairwise matchup against X. Therefore, if Y is the candidate with the best pairwise matchup against X, then (X,Y) is an equilibrium.

 Suppose now that (X,Y) is an equilibrium.
 Then we must have that $$P(X>Y) > P(Y>X) > P(Z>X)$$ for all $$Z \neq X$$.
 Since $$P(X>Y) > 0.5 > P(Y>X)$$, we must have that $$P(Z>X) < 0.5$$ for all $$Z \neq X$$, meaning X is a unique Condorcet winner.
 Since $$P(Y>X) > P(Z>X)$$ for all $$Z \notin\{X,Y\}$$, we must have that Y is the candidate with the best pairwise matchup against X. QED

+In the language of our assumed reality, this means that if voters go into the voting booth expecting X to win and Y to be in second place, and they apply the leader rule based on that perception, then the expectation matches the reality if and only if X is a unique Condorcet winner and Y is the candidate with the best pairwise matchup against X. In a sense, this implies that the polling is accurate to the results if and only if the winner is a unique Condorcet winner, and the second place candidate was actually the strongest candidate to challenge them.

 The following Corollary is an immediate consequence of the previous theorem.